 }

-{ In Vichy, the two nearest buildings have an average difference in their heights of 2.2m.
-Although there are some pairs of buildings that have a much bigger difference, we observe that most nearby buildings have a similar height.
+{ In Vichy, the two nearest buildings have an average height difference of 2.2m.
+Although some pairs of buildings have a much larger difference, we observe that most nearby buildings are similar in height.
 However, is 2.2m a small difference?
 Could this be the result of a random distribution of building height in the city?
 We test this hypothesis as follows.
-We take all buildings in the city but permute their heights randomly.
-That is, the city has the same layout, but buildings are assigned a height from one building in that city.
-Then, we measure again the difference in height between the nearest buildings, say $d_j^P$, and analyse their distribution and compute the average.
+We take all buildings in the city and randomly permute their heights.
+That is, the city has the same layout, but buildings are assigned heights relative to one another within it.
+Then, we measure the height difference between the nearest buildings, say $d_j^P$, analyse their distribution, and compute the average.
 If the distribution of $d_j$ and the permuted city $d_j^P$ is similar, then the observed height of buildings might be observed simply by randomness.
 However, this is not the case.
 In Vichy, the permuted city has, on average, more than double the height difference between the two nearest buildings.
 We can repeat the same permutation and obtain a similar difference between the nearest buildings.
-A common practice to construct confidence intervals is to repeat the same type of permutation many times (usually 1,000 times is enough), drop the top and bottom extremes and keep the rest as what could be observed by randomness.
+A common practice to construct confidence intervals is to repeat the same type of permutation many times (usually 1,000 times is enough), drop the top and bottom extremes, and keep the rest as what could be observed by randomness.
 By considering permutations of the height of buildings in the city, we obtain that, by chance, we should observe a difference of 4.6 to 4.7m between the nearest buildings, more than twice the observed difference of 2.2m (Figure \ref{VichyFig}).
-Thus, at least in Vichy, France, we are sure that some neighbourhoods have tall buildings and some have shorter buildings and thus, the buildings and houses often seem to be of similar height. }
+Thus, at least in Vichy, France, we are sure that some neighbourhoods have tall buildings and some have shorter buildings, and thus, the buildings and houses often seem to be of similar height. }